elias5000/clouds-aws/README.md

 ## Features

 *   Create, update, and delete stacks from the command line or in scripts
+*   Support for change sets
+*   Supports JSON and YAML templates
 *   Local file representation of template/parameters of a stack for easy use with SCM
 *   Quickly get the most often required information about your stacks on the commandline or for use in scripts
-*   Normalized template format for better Diffs and human readability
+*   Normalized template format for better Diffs and human readability (JSON only)

 ## Installation